Polynesian tattoos are part of a wide genre of tattoo styles that span over many islands in the Pacific.

 However, the Maori tattoo tools include cerated chisels and flat-bladed chisels, both of which cut deeper into the skin than most other Polynesian tattoo instruments.

-Pigment (made from tree resin, caterpillars, or soot) was then hit into the wound created by the chisel, in an extremely painful process.
+Pigment (made from tree resin, caterpillars, or soot) was then hit into the marks created by the chisel.

 The Hawaiian Tattoo Culture (Kakau Tattoos)